 Stamp Duty Land Tax (SDLT) or Land & Buildings Transaction Tax (LBTT) or Land Transaction Tax (LTT)

 In England and Wales, Stamp Duty is a tax payable on the purchase of property and the percentage you pay rises in bands, in accordance with the purchase price.
 In Scotland, the Land & Buildings Transaction Tax (LBTT) applies and in Wales, the Land Transaction Tax (LTT) applies instead.
 As with Stamp Duty, LBTT rates are linked to the property purchase price and there are various rate thresholds.
 For both types of tax, you have 30 days from the completion date to make the payment.
-For more information, search the Government websites for Stamp Duty and LBTT or try our Stamp Duty calculator
+For more information, search the Government websites for Stamp Duty and LBTT.

 For information specific to your purchase, you should talk to your solicitor or licensed conveyancer.

 Certain fees may apply when you arrange a mortgage, sometimes called product, arrangement or booking fees.
 Some mortgage deals will require you to pay the fee up front, while others allow you to add the fee to your mortgage.
 Fees vary from lender to lender and product to product.

 Mortgage broker fees

 Brokers can advise you on mortgages and work on your behalf to take you through the process of applying.
 Some brokers will require a fee for their advice, while others will be paid a fee by the mortgage lender.
 Your broker will advise you of their charging structure.

 Mortgage indemnity fees

 Your lender will sometimes take out an insurance policy to cover themselves in the event you can’t pay back the mortgage.
 They may ask for a payment to help cover the cost of that policy.
 This can sometimes apply when you have a higher ‘loan-to-value’ ratio, meaning that the amount you are borrowing is high in relation to the value of the property.